jroberts235/cacheFire/README.md

 "Random":  I am not sure how Rnd this really is.
 I am using the array.sample method to pull links from the link pool and it works just fine for my purposes.
 I you need something different please submit a pull request.

 "Multi-Threaded Issues":  This is my first mutli-threaded application and I learned a lot by writing it.
 I, no doubt, have made some newbie mistakes and missed optimizations that could make it better.
 I welcome your comments and pull requests.
-On problem that I KNOW exists is the the purge option.
+One problem that I KNOW exists is the the purge option.
 Because the individual thread jobs themselves remove links from the shared Array,  errors will ocassionally be thrown, despite the inclusion of the thread-safe libray.